BDC Hamburger Icon

 What should I consider before getting an RMS?

-Because this system will be responsible for many of your day-to-day processes, it’s important to find one that works well for you and gives you exactly what your restaurant needs.
+Because your RMS will be responsible for many of your day-to-day processes, it’s important to find one that works well for you and gives you exactly what your restaurant needs.
 Start by determining a clear purpose you need the system to serve and a list of necessary features.
 Next, give serious consideration to the following aspects.

 Type

 Determine what type of system you need.
-If you’re going to be running your business on Android devices, do not get an iPad system.
+If you’re going to run your business on Android devices, do not get an iPad system.
 If you want a one-stop shop, an end-to-end system will likely be the most cost-effective option.

 Scaling

 If you have plans to grow or franchise your restaurant, buy a system that can grow with it.
-Make sure your system can handle an increase in the number of terminals and handheld devices, provides advanced large-scale analytics, offers multibranch add-ons and can handle a large number of employees (and their schedules).
+Make sure your system can handle an increase in the number of terminals and handheld devices.
+Confirm that it provides advanced large-scale analytics, offers multibranch add-ons, and supports a large number of employees (and their schedules).

 Integration